 Drowsy Driving and Car Wrecks in Charlotte

 Each year drowsy drivers are, at a conservative minimum, the cause of 82,000 crashes nationally.
 The National Highway Traffic Safety Administration estimated that in 2014, of those 82,000 crashes, there were 37,000 injuries and 886 deaths.
 It is estimated, unfortunately, that these statistics are hugely underestimated and that, in fact, up to 6,000 fatal crashes each year occur due to drowsy drivers.
 Think you’re not one of them?
 Think again.
 An estimate of 1 in 25 adult drivers report having fallen asleep while driving within the past 30 days.
-These are difficult statistics to swallow, and yet not nearly enough attention is given to it.
-It’s time to take this serious because driving while sleeping may not just result in personal injuries, but in legal troubles.
+These are difficult statistics to swallow, and yet not nearly enough attention is given to them.
+It’s time to take this seriously because driving while sleeping may not just result in personal injuries but in legal troubles.

 What causes drowsy driving?

 Driving for most of us is an essential part of our day.
 Some of us drive short distances while other drive long distances.
 Some of us drive in heavy traffic while others drive on vacant country roads.
-Regardless of the conditions, driving can make us feel drowsy, thus, the drowsy driving.
+Regardless of the conditions, driving can make us feel drowsy, thus, drowsy driving.
 You don’t need to start driving already feeling tired, there are many factors that can aid and abet drowsy driving, and these include environmental and emotional factors just as much as the physical factors:

 - Physical Factors.
 Sleepiness is of course the number one factor associated with drowsy sleeping.
 But hunger and dehydration can also lead to situations where you start feeling drowsy while driving.